This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 A little about my shoulders…

-In June I had a nasty fall when there was a step down where I wasn’t expecting a step down and tried to catch myself but managed to propel myself faster and hurt my right shoulder.
+In June I had a nasty fall when there was a step-down where I wasn’t expecting a step-down and tried to catch myself but managed to propel myself faster and hurt my right shoulder.
 This fall I knew caused major damage to my right shoulder.
-After xrays, physical therapy, cortisone shot and MRI it was determined that I had a complete tear of the suprinasitis tendon and partial labrum tear.
+After X-rays, physical therapy, a cortisone shot, and MRI it was determined that I had a complete tear of the suprinasitis tendon and partial labrum tear.
 I definitely needed rotator cuff surgery.